 MAGI INCOME LEVEL of 138% FPL applies to most adults who are not disabled and who do not have Medicare, AND MAGI can also apply to adults with Medicare if they have a dependent child/relative under age 18 or under 19 if in school.
 42 C.F.R. § 435.4.
 Certain populations have an even higher income limit -

 CAUTION: What is counted as income may not be what you think.For the NON-MAGI Disabled/Aged 65+/Blind, income will still be determined by the same rules as before, explained in this outline and these charts on income disregards.
-However, for the MAGI population - which is virtually everyone under age 65 who is not on Medicare - their income will now be determined under new rules, based on federal income tax concepts - called "Modifed Adjusted Gross Income" (MAGI).
+However, for the MAGI population - which is virtually everyone under age 65 who is not on Medicare - their income will now be determined under new rules, based on federal income tax concepts - called "Modified Adjusted Gross Income" (MAGI).
 There are good changes and bad changes.
 GOOD: Veteran's benefits, Workers compensation, and gifts from family or others no longer count as income.
 BAD: There is no more "spousal" or parental refusal for this population (but there still is for the Disabled/Aged/Blind.) and some other rules.
 For all of the rules see:

 ALSO SEE 2018 Manual on Lump Sums and Impact on Public Benefits - with resource rules HOW TO DETERMINE SIZE OF HOUSEHOLD TO IDENTIFY WHICH INCOME LIMIT APPLIESThe income limits increase with the "household size."
 In other words, the income limit for a family of 5 may be higher than the income limit for a single person.
 HOWEVER, Medicaid rules about how to calculate the household size are not intuitive or even logical.
 There are different rules depending on the "category" of the person seeking Medicaid.
 Here are the 2 basic categories and the rules for calculating their household size.